core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 # OSCORE Group Self-Managed by the Server {#self-managed-oscore-group}

-For simple settings, where no pre-arranged group with suitable memberships is available, the server can be responsible to setup and manage the OSCORE group used to protect the group observation.
+For simple settings, where no pre-arranged group with suitable memberships is available, the server can be responsible to set up and manage the OSCORE group used to protect the group observation.

 In such a case, a client would implicitly request to join the OSCORE group when sending the observe registration request to the server.
 When replying, the server includes the group keying material and related information in the informative response (see {{ssec-server-side-informative}}).